-Any person may refer a student or a student group or organization suspected of violating this Code to the Vice President of Student Services, or his/her designee.
+Any person may refer a student or a student group or organization suspected of violating this Code to the Vice President for Student Affairs, or his/her designee.

 Those referring cases are normally expected to serve as the complainant, and to present relevant evidence in disciplinary hearings or conferences.